magaramol/SQL_interview_prep/README.md

 ## What is the difference between the HAVING and WHERE statements?

 The first one works on aggregated data after they are grouped, while the second one checks each row individually.
 If both statements are present in a query, they appear in the following order: WHERE – GROUP BY – HAVING.
 The SQL engine interprets them also in the same order.

+## OLTP vs OLAP

+OLTP, or online transactional processing, allows huge groups of people to execute massive amounts of database transactions in real time, usually via the internet.
+A database transaction occurs when data in a database is changed, inserted, deleted, or queried.

+### What are the differences between OLTP and OLAP?

+- **OLTP** stands for online transaction processing, whereas **OLAP** stands for online analytical processing.
+- OLTP is an online database modification system, whereas OLAP is an online database query response system.

+## What is the ACID property in a database?

+ACID stands for Atomicity, Consistency, Isolation, Durability.
+It is used to ensure that the data transactions are processed reliably in a database system.

+- **Atomicity**: Refers to the transactions that are completely done or failed where transaction refers to a single logical operation of a data.
+It means if one part of any transaction fails, the entire transaction fails and the database state is left unchanged.
+- **Consistency**: Ensures that the data must meet all the validation rules.
+In simple words, your transaction never leaves the database without completing its state.
+- **Isolation**: The main goal of isolation is concurrency control.
+- **Durability**: Means that if a transaction has been committed, it will occur whatever may come in between such as power loss, crash or any sort of error.

+## What is the difference between UNION and UNION ALL?

+- **UNION** merges the outcomes of two or more SELECT statements, removing duplicate rows.
+- **UNION ALL** merges the results without removing duplicates.
+While UNION ALL is faster, it may include duplicate rows.

+## What are CTEs (Common Table Expressions)?

+Common Table Expressions (CTEs) serve as momentary result sets that you can mention within SQL statements, typically found within SELECT, INSERT, UPDATE, or DELETE operations.
+They're established using the `WITH` keyword and are instrumental in streamlining intricate queries by dividing them into more digestible components.

+## How do you use a window function in SQL?

+Window functions are employed to carry out computations on a group of table rows that are associated with the current row.
+They enable the generation of result sets containing aggregated data while retaining the distinct details of each row.
+Typical window functions encompass ROW_NUMBER(), RANK(), DENSE_RANK(), and SUM() OVER().